Last updated on March 23, 2026

 Flooded Strand

 Fetch lands like Flooded Strand and Verdant Catacombs help you find the lands you need and help thin out your deck.
-In a singleton format, it can be very helpful to have ways to search through your deck and find the exact land you need at a given time.
+In a singleton format, it can be very helpful to have ways to search through your deck and find the exact land you need when you need it.

 #2.
 Ancient Tomb